antimof/UxPlay/README.md

 Next install OpenSSL-1.1.1 and libplist:  these can be built from source (see below) but it's easier to get them using MacPorts "sudo port install openssl liblist-dev "or Brew "brew install openssl libplist".
-Since the static forms of the two  libraries wiil used, if you dont have MacPorts or Brew installed, you can just install one of these package-managers before building  uxplay, and uninstall it afterwards if you don't want to keep it.
+Since the static forms of the two  libraries will used, if you dont have MacPorts or Brew installed, you can just install one of these package-managers before building  uxplay, and uninstall it afterwards if you don't want to keep it.
 Unfortunately, Fink's openssl11-dev package currently doesn't supply the static (libcrypto.a) form of the needed library libcrypto, and its libplist1 package is too old.

-Finally, build and install uxplay (without ZOOMFIX):
-"cd UxPlay; mkdir build ; cd build ; cmake .. ; make ; sudo make install ".
+Finally, build and install uxplay (without ZOOMFIX): open a terminal and change into the UxPlay source directory ("UxPlay-master" for zipfile downloads, "UxPlay" for "git clone" downloads) and build/install with "cmake ; make ; sudo make install ".

 The MacOs build uses OpenGL, not X11, to create the mirror display window.
 This has some "quirks": the window title is "OpenGL renderer" instead of the Airplay server name, but it is visible to